fikir2022/alx-pre_course/0x01-git/README.md

-# Updated READMEfile This project is to set up your git and github account
+# Updated README file This project is to set up your git and github account
 ### To set up a file directory called *alx-pre_course* and moving it to your github  repository